Shading Language Features and

 gather() messaging syntax,

-complement the existing lightsource
+complement the existing lightsource and surface

 message passing functions: the new "forward" send requires no